WoW Classic TBC Phase 2 is pushing fast, with guilds already clearing the mighty challenges of Tempest Keep and Serpentshrine Caverns alike.

 For PVE, this means plenty of parse data in different raid settings from Karazhan to Gruul's Lair and Magtheridon's Lair.

 So who wins out on the parses?

-At the very top of the DPS heap, Mages, Warlocks, and Hunters regularly battle it out for supremacy, with Hunters leading everyone so far.
+At the very top of the DPS heap, Warlocks and Hunters regularly battle it out for supremacy, with Hunters leading everyone so far.

-On the healing side, it seems the most dominant healers in WoW Classic TBC are Restoration Druids and Holy Priests.
+On the healing side, it seems the most dominant healers in WoW Classic TBC are Restoration Shaman and Restoration Druids.

 WoW Classic TBC Class Picking Guide